Programming & Data Processing

 "Great product!
 5/5 stars.\nWould \"definitely\" recommend to friends & family."

-The newline is converted to \n and the inner quotes are escaped.
+The newline becomes \n and the inner quotes get escaped.

-Example 2: HTML Snippet
+Example 2: HTML snippet

 Input: